 - Toast the almonds by cooking over low heat in a saucepan, stirring frequently, till lightly colored and fragrant.
 Set aside.

 - Beat eggs till light and foamy.
 Add sugar and continue to beat till lemon-colored.
-Stir in white chocolate mixture.
-Add flour, salt and almond extract and mix just till combined.
-Spread half of the dough into prepared pan and bake 15-20 minutes till light brown.
+Stir in the white chocolate mixture.
+Add flour, salt, and almond extract and mix just till combined.
+Spread half of the dough into the prepared pan and bake for 15-20 minutes till light brown.

-- Add remaining chocolate chunks to the remaining batter.
+- Add the remaining chocolate chunks to the remaining batter.

 - Carefully spread jam over warm crust (gently warm jam if it isn't a spreadable consistency).
-Spoon remaining batter over jam.
+Spoon the remaining batter over the jam.
 Some jam may show through the batter.

 - Cool completely.
 Cut into bars.